Tim-Unger/vACDMDataFaker/README.md

+# vACDMDataFaker

+A program that creates and continuously updates fake data for [vACDM](https://github.com/vACDM) and [ECFMP](https://ecfmp.vatsim.net) mainly for development purposes. \
+The vACDM-Faker requires/interacts with a vACDM-Instance (Setup [here](https://vacdm.net/docs/developer/installation)), to put the data somewhere.

-# Docker Compose
+## Docker Compose

-Make sure to set the Environment Variables accordingly (I highly recommend using a [Vatsim-Dev](https://vatsim.dev/services/connect/sandbox/) environment for the vACDM user, **please don't run this on a prod server**).
-The program will add Pilots with nonsense Flightplans, SIDs and Runways to the vACDM-Data\
+Make sure to set the Environment Variables accordingly \
-The program will warn you on startup if you do not use any of the Dev-CIDs.
+I highly recommend running the vACDM-Faker only inside a Vatsim-Dev-Environment, you shouldn't run this with actual CIDs \
+The ECFMP-Faker runs on itself and does not interact with any other Vatsim-Services Unless explicitly allowed by the Env-Variable, the vACDM-Faker will only run with Dev-CIDs (more info [here](https://vatsim.dev/services/connect/sandbox/))

-## Sample Docker Compose
+### Minimal Docker Compose

 ```yaml